Topaz1618/GPTBot/README.md

 ## Tech Stack
 GPTBot utilizes the following technology stack and tools:

-- Python: The primary programming language.
-- Tornado: Web framework used for building WebSocket-based real-time applications.
-- JavaScript: Used for writing frontend interaction logic and implementing WebSocket communication.
-- HTML/CSS: Used for building the project's frontend interface and styling.
+- Python
+- JavaScript
+- Tornado
-- GPT Model: The core model for text generation.
+- gpt-3.5 model: The core model for text generation
-- Docker: Containerization platform used for convenient building, deployment, and running of the application.
-- Redis: Used as a dependency for the GPTBot application, providing caching and data storage functionality.
+- Redis: Used as a dependency for the GPTBot to provide caching and data storage functionality.
+- HTML/CSS
+- Docker

 ## Installation and Usage

-Below are examples for starting the program using Docker, Docker Compose, and manual startup methods.
-Note that Docker and manual startup require local installation and running of Redis.

 ### Docker Startup
 ```